Sigmmma/c20/src/content/h1/map/readme.md

 * H1CE: 384 MiB ([Tool][] enforces 128 MiB for MP maps)
 * H1A: 2 GiB

-[invader-build][invader#invader-build] can be used to build cache files which exceeds the stock limits, but this may require the user to use a mod to play the map.
+[invader-build][] can be used to build cache files which exceeds the stock limits, but this may require the user to use a mod to play the map.

 # Tag space
 The game's buffer for tag data is limited: